Coweta, Oklahoma: Media

 Coweta has one newspaper, the Coweta American.
 The paper is published every Wednesday.
 It is owned by BH Media Group.

 Economy

 Historically, Coweta's economy was based on agriculture' until the 1960s.
 Production of grain is still important, but cotton acreage has decreased greatly.
 Now, the city's largest employers are Coweta school system, Walmart (one retail store), and the City of Coweta.
 Many employed residents now commute to Tulsa, Broken Arrow, or Muskogee.

 Government

 Coweta has a council-manager form of government.

 Points of interest

 Coweta is home to two sites on the National Register of Historic Places list.
 The Koweta Mission Site was added to the NRHP in 1973, but today, only a cemetery remains.
-The other historical site located in Coweta is the First Presbyterian Church of Coweta, commonly known as the Mission Bell Museum, which was added to the NRHP in 2003, and is owned and operated by the City of Coweta.
+The other historical site located in Coweta is the First Presbyterian Church of Coweta, commonly known as the Mission Bell Museum, which was added to the NRHP in 2003, and is owned and operated by the Bell family.